 Build on your existing business and recordkeeping skills with the Certificate IV in Business (Records and Information Management).
-Ensure that you have the necessary customer service management and client relationship skills to be successful in your chosen industry.
 You will also master the advanced skills you need to properly control essential business records, apply appraisal and classification systems and implement correct disposal actions.

 Start and study anytime